 For The Chocolate Banana Cake

-- Baking Soda & Baking Powder: These are leavening agents that help the cake rise and become fluffy.
+- Baking soda and baking powder.
+These help the cake rise and stay light.

-- Unsalted Butter: Butter adds moisture and flavor, and it also helps to create a tender crumb.
+- Unsalted butter.
+This adds moisture and helps create a soft crumb.

-- Brown Sugar: This sweetens the cake and adds a slight molasses flavor due to its content.
+- Brown sugar.
+This sweetens the cake and adds a light molasses taste.

-- Vanilla Extract: Vanilla adds depth and complements the chocolate and banana flavors.
+- Vanilla extract.
+Vanilla rounds the chocolate and banana flavor.

 For the Chocolate Truffle Frosting: